 Science at ONPRC

-The Division of Reproductive & Developmental Sciences conducts basic and applied research on aspects of reproductive biology that are particularly relevant to understanding human reproduction and to controlling reproductive disorders and fertility, and is responsible for a number of recent advances in reproductive biology and other technologies, notably stem cell biology.
+The Division of Reproductive and Developmental Sciences conducts basic and applied research on aspects of reproductive biology that are particularly relevant to understanding human reproduction and to controlling reproductive disorders and fertility, and is responsible for a number of recent advances in reproductive biology and other technologies, notably stem cell biology.

-Centerwide Scientific Communication.
-Coordination and sharing of information between the Scientific Divisions is handled in biweekly meetings of the Expanded Executive Team.
-Each of the Scientific Divisions holds divisional meetings and seminars, including "Work in Progress" seminars once per month by Scientists and Veterinarians on site.
-Centerwide seminars, presented by luminaries in various fields, are held monthly with the three ONPRC Divisions and three Working Groups sponsoring two outside speakers each for a total of 12 speakers per year.
-These seminars open to the broader OHSU community.
-To encourage scientific exchange in a more relaxed setting, the ONPRC is sponsoring a monthly social on Friday afternoons.Facilitating access to Research at ONPRC by outside investigators is a an important aspect of our mission as a national resource for biomedical research.
+Center-wide Scientific Communication.
+Coordination and sharing of information between the Scientific Divisions is handled in biweekly meetings of the Expanded Executive Leadership Committee.
+Each of the Scientific Divisions holds divisional meetings and seminars, including "Work in Progress" seminars once per month by Center scientists and veterinarians.
+Center-wide seminars, presented by luminaries in various fields, are held monthly with the research divisions and interdisciplinary research groups sponsoring two outside speakers each, for a total of 16 speakers per year.
+These seminars are open to the broader OHSU community.
+To encourage scientific exchange in a more relaxed setting, the ONPRC sponsors monthly socials on Friday afternoons.Facilitating access to Research at ONPRC by outside investigators is a an important aspect of our mission as a national resource for biomedical research.
 Streamlined access to animals, approval of protocols, and initiation of research by external collaborators is managed through the Collaborative Research Unit.